menu

 Demographics

-The percentage of adults in Junction City with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.80% of adults in Junction City have a bachelor's degree or advanced degree.
+The citizens of Junction City are slightly less educated than the national average of 21.84% for the average city or town: 13.80% of adults in Junction City have a bachelor's degree or advanced degree

 The per capita income in Junction City in 2022 was $19,855, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $79,420 for a family of four.
 However, Junction City contains both very wealthy and poor people as well.
 Junction City also has one of the higher rates of people living in poverty in the nation, with 30.75% of its population below the federal poverty line.